Inventsable/Run-Adobe-scripts-with-Autohotkey/README.md

 app.doScript("someAction", "someActionSet"); // Executes an Illustrator Action
 ```

-Then we can use COM objects in AHK to remotely execute this script in any way we'd like:
+Then we can use either use COM objects in AHK to remotely execute this script in any way we'd like:

 ```ahk
 ; Default AHK header / auto-execute section